-Janet Laurence in ‘Troubled Waters’ and at the HWK
+Janet Laurence in ‘Troubled Waters’ and at the Hanse-Wissenschaftskolleg

 Troubled Waters at the Anne & Gordon Samstag Museum of Art

 A major collaborative project between UNSW Science and UNSW Art & Design, Troubled Waters illustrates the complex ecosystem of rivers and oceans by tracing the Murray from its source at Corryong in Victoria to its mouth in South Australia’s Coorong region.
 Works by multimedia artists, in close collaboration with leading environmental scientist Richard Kingsford, bring environmental research into the gallery to poetically interpret information not easily accessed by non-scientific audiences.
-Featuring work by: Nici Cumpston; Tamara Dean; Bonita Ely; Georgia Wallace-Crabbe; and Richard Kingsford with Andrew Belletty & Janet Laurence.
+The exhibition features work by Nici Cumpston, Tamara Dean, Bonita Ely, Georgia Wallace-Crabbe, Richard Kingsford, Andrew Belletty, and Janet Laurence.

 Exhibition runs from April 28 to June 9.